Briggs & Stratton P4500 PowerSmart - 3700/4500W Inverter Generator With Remote Start

 Power & Run Time

-The Briggs & Stratton P4500 PowerSmart is powered by a 224 cc Briggs & Stratton OHV 4-stroke engine.
-It delivers 120V, runs on gasoline and offers a running wattage of 3,700W as well as a peak wattage of 4,500W.
+The Briggs & Stratton P4500 PowerSmart's engine, 224 cc Briggs & Stratton OHV 4-stroke, fueled by gasoline, can deliver 120V.
+It provides a running wattage of 3,700W and reaches a peak wattage of 4,500W.

-Enjoying a noise rating of 60 dBA (just as noisy as an office), this inverter generator can be started thanks to a conventional pull-start mechanism, but also to a simple and elegant electric starter (battery included).
+With a noise rating of 60 dBA (just as noisy as background music), the inverter generator features a standard recoil pull-rope starting mechanism, but also a practical and straightforward electric starter (battery included).
 The P4500 PowerSmart can also be remotely started, offering further convenience (key fob included).

-The fuel capacity of 3.5 gallons allows the P4500 PowerSmart to operate for up to 16 hours with a full tank (fuel consumption around 0.22 GPH).
+Equipped with a 3.5 gallons fuel tank, the P4500 PowerSmart ensures continuous operation for up to 16 hours with a full tank (fuel usage approximately 0.22 gallons per hour).

-As the P4500 PowerSmart produces a clean sine wave, with a <3% Total Harmonic Distortion (THD), sensitive electronics may be plugged in the AC outlets safely.
+The P4500 PowerSmart generates a clean sine wave: providing <3% Total Harmonic Distortion (THD), delicate electronics can be plugged in its AC outlets safely.

 Outlets

-Furthermore, it has 2 DC outlets: there's two 5V USB ports (USB-A) allowing you to conveniently charge electronics such as mobile phones and tablets.
+Furthermore, it showcases 2 DC outlets: there's two 5V USB ports (USB-A) ideal for charging various electronic devices such as smartphones and tablets.

-This Briggs & Stratton generator is RV Ready, thanks to its TT-30R receptacle (TT stands for 'Travel Trailer').
+This Briggs & Stratton generator is RV Ready, as it features a TT-30R receptacle (TT stands for 'Travel Trailer').

 Portability